-Once you are in immigration custody and have been placed into removal proceedings, one of the first things that the deportation officer will do is determine whether or not to grant you a bond.
+If you are in immigration custody, one of the first things that the deportation officer will do is determine whether or not to allow you pay a bond ("bail") and if so, how much.
 A bond will allow you to be released from custody and return to your home in the U.S. while removal proceedings are pending.

 When determining whether to grant a bond and what amount of bond to grant, the officer will consider two things: